Tommy Edman Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.64 team ERA that ranks 26th among all MLB pitching staffs.
+- The Mets' 4.65 team ERA ranks 26th among all MLB pitching staffs.

-- Mets pitchers combine to give up 94 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Mets pitchers combine to surrender 96 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- In his most recent appearance on Saturday against the Pittsburgh Pirates, the righty went seven innings, allowing no earned runs while surrendering two hits.
+- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, allowing two earned runs while giving up six hits.

-- In 12 games this season, the 30-year-old has a 3.34 ERA and 11.0 strikeouts per nine innings, while allowing a batting average of .205 to opposing batters.
+- In eight games this season, the 36-year-old has amassed a 5.71 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.